Ivanpah Solar Power Facility: Performance

 Contracted power-delivery performance of 640 GWh/year from Units 1 and 3 and 336 GWh from Unit 2 was met by 2017, following sharply reduced production in the first few years of operation, particularly in the start-up year of 2014.

 In November 2014, the Associated Press reported that the facility was producing only "about half of its expected annual output".
 The California Energy Commission issued a statement blaming this on "clouds, jet contrails and weather".
 Performance improved in 2015 to about 650 GWh.
 However, NRG Energy said in its November quarterly report that Ivanpah would likely not meet its contractual obligations to provide power to PG&E during the year, raising the risk of default on its Power Purchase Agreement.
 PG&E had a contract to receive 640 GWh/year from Units 1 and 3, while SCE was supposed to receive 336 GWh from Unit 2, at a price of about $200/MWh (20¢/kWh).
 In March 2016, PG&E agreed not to declare the plant in default for at least four months in return for an undisclosed sum from the owners.

 In June 2015, The Wall Street Journal reported, "15 months after starting up, the plant is producing just 40% of [its expected more than a million megawatt-hours of electricity each year], according to data from the U.S. Energy Department."
 Performance improved dramatically in the second year.
 CleanTechnica reported with respect to units 1 and 3 that "in 2015, PG&E customers received about 97% of Ivanpah's contracted electrons, which is a massive improvement over its first year".

 By 2017, due to improvements, the plant was meeting the contract output requirements.

 The steam plant was designed for 28.72% gross efficiency.
 The local irradiance near the area is about 7.4 kWh/m2/day (annual average) for a total solar energy flow in the visible spectrum of 2.717 MWh/m2 yearly.

 One heliostat mirror is a 75.6 sqft reflecting surface, giving a total of 151.2 sqft per heliostat.
 The total plant heliostat reflecting surface results in 173,500 heliostats × 14.05 m2/heliostat = 2,437,144 m2.
 If the mirrors could always be perpendicular to Sun's ray, based on irradiance, the intercepted solar energy flow is 2.717 MWh/m2/year × 2,437,144 m2 = 6,621,720 MWh yearly.

-May 2016 industrial accident
+May 2016 fire

 On May 19, 2016, a small fire was reported when misaligned mirrors reflected sunlight into a level of Unit 3 tower not designed to collect power, requiring the tower to shut down for repairs.
 As another of the three power-generating units was already offline for scheduled maintenance, the plant was left with only one third of its installation functional.
 Unit 3 resumed operation on June 8, 2016.
 All three units were back in operation by June 20, 2016.
 Solar thermal electricity production in California peaked at 703 MW on that day, up from 452 MW on June 7 when two units were offline.